caseyjlaw/aws-vla-frb/README.md

 We won a grant to store 200 TB of data as a public AWS data set.
 We also won credit to process that data on AWS.
 The data is "fast dump" (5 ms) VLA visibilities from a 200 hour survey for FRBs.

 This repo will be the home of code and documentation of the process of using AWS for this 200 TB data set.
+Some code snippets being tested and saved at https://gist.github.com/caseyjlaw.

 ## Plan
 - Move data